Jaguar XKSS Overview (Including the Nine Continuation Cars)

 Non road legal

-These nine cars are perhaps more deserving of the name ‘modern classic’ than any other, as they are painstaking recreations of the Jaguar original 1957 model.
+These nine cars are perhaps more deserving of the name ‘modern classic’ than any other, as they are as previously stated, painstaking recreations of the Jaguar original 1957 model.
 The cars are so like the originals that they can’t be driven on roads in the UK, as they do not meet current safety standards and regulations concerning emissions.

 Jaguar wasn’t able to secure the road legality necessary for their new model on an inherent basis, meaning the proud new owners of these already astonishingly expensive cars will have to seek legal permission to drive on roads on an individual basis, and at their own expense.
 If they’re unsuccessful, the only places they will be driving their shiny new modern classic is on dirt tracks and and private circuits.